 - Social Media Posts.

-Before creating a content strategy, you must identify what your goals are, where the content gaps in your industry lie and how much time and budget you’re able to dedicate to content.
-From there, it’s a matter of ideating and conveying the message you intend to get across, and then adjusting your approach based on what’s working and what isn’t.
+Before getting started with a content strategy, you must first identify what your goals are.
+Find where the content gaps exist in your industry and decide how much time and budget you will be able to dedicate to content.
+Creating a good strategy is simply a matter of how you convey the message you intend to get across, and then fine-tuning your approach based on what works and what doesn’t.

 Who is coming to your website?
 It’s the dream of any business to access this data and with website visitor tracking software it’s possible!

-For B2B businesses the best thing about visitor tracking is the power it returns to turn your website into a supercharged lead generation machine!
-It shows you the companies visiting your website so you can identify new leads and increase your marketing ROI.
+For B2B businesses the best thing about visitor tracking is the power it offers to turn your site into a supercharged lead generation machine!
+It shows you the businesses visiting your website so you can identify new leads and increase your marketing ROI.

 There is little point building and maintaining a website when more than 90% of the traffic it pulls drops off almost instantly.
-A visitor tracking tool will allow you to get a much better return on the investment you have made in your website.
+A visitor tracking tool can provide you with valuable data that can help you get a better return on the investment made in your website.

 We seriously suggest you should know a great deal about your website visitors and their actions on your site.
 You can learn a lot, including: